 4. National Saving Certificates for Rs.200/-

-5. Death certificate of owner (in case of application due to death own property owner)
+5. Death certificate of owner (applicable incase of the death of the property owner)

-6. Affidavit declaring the applicants is legal heirs of the deceased khatedar.
+6. Affidavit declaring that the applicant is legal heirs of the deceased khatedar.

 Bifurcation of Khata is modifying two or more Khata into one or dividing one Khata into two or more Khata.
 Application form for bifurcation of Khata is same that applied for registration